If you buy something through a link on this site, I may receive a small commission. (Disclosure policy).

 Firm Mattress

-A safe baby sleep environment definitely includes a firm mattress.
-Why?
-Well, a firm mattress is good to avoid the risk of causing breathing problems in case your baby rolls over to his stomach.
+A safe baby sleep environment includes a firm mattress since a firm mattress is good to avoid the risk of causing breathing problems in case your baby rolls over to his stomach.

 Be careful with blankets and stuffed animals